Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 We can apply these techniques in many fields.
 For example, when we talk about learning analytics, we refer to data analysis in the education field.

-Learning analytics (LA) is a relatively new field of research that has been emerging in the sector of education.
+Learning analytics (LA) is a relatively new field of research that has been emerging in the education sector.

-It uses a set of tools to analyze the data provided by the students themselves.
-Thanks to this, it is possible to adapt each student's experience in each of their courses, providing more efficient and dynamic learning methods.
+It uses a set of tools to analyze the students’ data.
+Thanks to this, it is possible to adapt each student’s course experience, providing more efficient and dynamic learning methods.

 Learning analytics aims to predict and advise on learning, further supporting faculty in identifying student learning needs and improving pedagogical strategies.